-To be considered a seaman, you must have significantly contributed to the mission, operation, or maintenance of the vessel at anchor or under way.
+To be considered a seaman, you must have contributed to the mission, operation, or maintenance of a vessel in navigation and have a substantial connection to the vessel in terms of nature and duration.
 This designation may make you eligible for the following damages under the warranty of unseaworthiness and the Jones Act if negligence by your employer and the vessel owner can be proven:

 Determining damages for those most at risk for injuries – the riggers – may be more complicated.
 Generally, deckhands from the vessel acting as a rigger are covered by the Jones Act and unseaworthiness.
 However, if a harbor worker, longshoreman, or other shoreside worker is operating as a rigger or in another crane-related job capacity outside of the protection a seaman designation provides, their injury is generally only covered by the Longshoremen and Harbor Workers’ Compensation Act (LHWCA).

-Exceptions to this rule include if the harbor worker was owed a duty of care by the vessel owner, or if a third party can be held liable, such as the manufacturer of the faulty equipment.
-Determining negligence and its related path to compensation in maritime crane accident cases can be complicated.
-A skilled and experienced maritime injury attorney in Seattle can examine your case, determine any liable parties, and fight for the compensation you deserve through the appropriate legal venue.
+A harbor worker may be able to bring a claim against a vessel owner if it was negligent or against a third party, such as the manufacturer of the faulty equipment.
+Determining negligence in maritime crane accident cases can be complicated.
+A skilled and experienced maritime injury attorney in Seattle, Bellingham, Portland, and San Francisco can examine your case, determine any liable parties, and fight for the compensation you deserve through the appropriate legal venue.

-If you have been injured in a maritime crane accident in the Pacific Northwest, including the waters of the Pacific, Bering Sea, Gulf of Alaska, Puget Sound, the Inside Passage of Southeast Alaska, or anywhere in Alaska, California, Hawaii, Oregon, or Washington, the experienced and passionate maritime injury attorneys of Anderson Carey Williams & Neidzwski can fight for you.
-With offices in Bellingham, Seattle, and Portland, Anderson Carey Williams & Neidzwski knows what it takes to achieve a successful maritime injury outcome, and serves cases coast-to-coast.
-Your first consultation with Anderson Carey Williams & Neidzwski is free, so call 1 (800) 262-8529 today and schedule yours.
+If you were injured in a maritime crane accident in the Pacific Northwest, including the waters of the Pacific, Bering Sea, Gulf of Alaska, Puget Sound, the Inside Passage of Southeast Alaska, or anywhere in Washington, California, Oregon, or Alaska, the experienced and passionate maritime injury attorneys of BoatLaw, LLP can fight for you.
+With offices in Bellingham, Seattle, Portland, and San Francisco BoatLaw, LLP knows what it takes to achieve a successful maritime injury outcome.
+Your first consultation with BoatLaw, LLP is free, so call 1 (800) 262-8529 today and schedule yours.